jmikkola/Dictionary-lowering/README.md

 `make test` to test, `make check` to run some basic lints.

+## Running

+Run main.py, e.g.

+    python3 ./main.py examples/using_superclasses_in_instance.lisp

 ## Status

 The basic lowering logic is there, but it is only called from tests right now.
-The main executable doesn't do anything.

 This has a parser front-end that uses an ml-like lisp-based syntax.